IRSAAtUMn/RWorkshop18/docs/07-rmark.md

 There are many issues affecting this "crisis."

- * There are scientific issues, such has what experiments are done and how they are interpreted.
+ * There are scientific issues, such as what experiments are done and how they are interpreted.

  * There are statistical issues, such as too small sample sizes